Bringing Cutting Edge Technologies to Academic Researchers Through the Academic Access Program

 Continue reading “Bringing Cutting Edge Technologies to Academic Researchers Through the Academic Access Program”

 Fc receptor-mediated antibody-dependent cell-mediated cytotoxicity (ADCC) is an important mechanism of action (MOA) by which antibodies target diseased cells for elimination.
 Traditional methods for measuring ADCC require primary donor peripheral blood mononuclear cells (PBMCs) or purified natural killer (NK) cells that express Fc receptors on the cell surface.
-Killing of target cells is an endpoint of this pathway activation and is used in classic ADCC bioassays.
+However, primary cultures of PBMCs and NK cells introduce variability, high background, and can be tedious to prepare.
+Using a commercially available ADCC reporter bioassay can overcome many of the limitations of these primary cell assays.